Earls Barton: Commerce and Trade

 The closure or significant change of these branches presented the end of an era for Earls Barton; in recent history the village was home to branches of the Nationwide Building Society, Midland Bank, Barclays Bank and Lloyds Bank.

-In the run-up before Christmas 2016, The Old Swan closed for refurbishment and was re-opened by a local landlord; around the same period, the Saxon Tavern opened in the old Lloyds Bank branch next to E Lee Butchers on The Square.
-Whilst these two establishments have grown and attracted more customers, The Stag on Wellingborough Road temporarily closed and as of April 2016 has a temporary manager in place.

-In 2020, during the health crisis the UK found itself within, The Old Swan provided free stew to the community funded by off-sales with home delivery.
-The joint landlord, Paul Dexter, was interviewed by local media and the service was mentioned on BBC One's The One Show.
+Pubs in Earls Barton include the Stag's Head; the Saxon Tavern, opened in an old Lloyds Bank branch, and The Old Swan.
+In 2020, during the UK health crisis, The Old Swan provided free stew to the community with home delivery funded by off-sales, joint landlord Paul Dexter receiving media attention.

 White's Nursery operates a market shop and show grounds, with a planning application to redevelop the retail parts of the site to increase retail space.
 The show grounds host annual and more frequent events such as Car Shows.